 Emotion Focused Therapy, as the name suggests, focuses on feelings.
-Emotions are seen not as problems, but as adaptive: sources of strength, guidance and wisdom.
+EFT treats emotions not as problems, but as adaptive sources of strength, guidance and wisdom.

 My “how to do counselling” professor in graduate school was (and is) one of the leaders in both EFT and Experiential Psychotherapy; Dr. Jeanne Watson.
 I still remember Dr. W prowling around the room to observe and make corrections, as we practised empathy skills.
 If you think it is easy to “do” empathy well, you haven’t met Jeanne and her colleagues.